THE DOO-WAH RIDERS - LEGENDARY

 The Doo-Wah Riders have been based in Southern California for over 40 years.
 They possess the rare combination of many years of experience and youthful energy, fired by a love for what they do.
 The Doo-Wahs are country, with a unique, original sound.
 They define their sound as "high energy country with a cajun twist".
 Showcasing ultra-tight musicianship and powerful arrangements of classic and original songs, The Doo-Wah Riders are great showmen and are enjoyed by audiences across the country as well as in Europe and beyond.

-The band celebrates its 40th year in 2018.
+The band celebrated its 40th year in 2018.
 How did it all begin you ask?
 Well, one night after playing music at a friend's house, Kenny Lee Benson and Lindy Rasmussen stood in the parking lot and talked about country music until the wee hours of the morning.
 They found that they had a mutual passion for Bob Wills, Asleep at the Wheel, Guy Clark and, of course, Emmylou Harris, and decided to put a band together just for "laughs."

 Awards and Accomplishments:

-- The Doo-Wah Riders are celebrating their 40th Anniversary this year in 2018!
+- The Doo-Wah Riders celebrated their 40th Anniversary in 2018!

 - The Doo-Wah Riders appeared in the movie "Basic Instinct", starring Michael Douglas and Sharon Stone.
 They were featured doing one of their own songs, "Glowing in the Ashes"